 While these are just a few of the important steps you should take after an accident, they can dramatically help in the event you file a personal injury claim against the negligent driver.

-If you or someone you love has been seriously injured or suffered a wrongful death because of a motor vehicle accident, please call the experienced lawyers at Colling Gilbert Wright and Carter today at 407-712-7300 to schedule your free consultation.
+If you or someone you love has been seriously injured or suffered a wrongful death because of a motor vehicle accident, please call the experienced lawyers at Colling Gilbert Wright today at 407-712-7300 to schedule your free consultation.
 We proudly provide services to those who live in and near the areas of Orlando, Tampa, and Miami, Florida.